ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 To minimize impact of active on-path attacks on the DNS channel, the client validates the response as described in {{client-processing}}.

+## Restrictions on Display of "c" and "o" Fields

 A client might choose to display the information in the "c" field to the end-user if and only if the encrypted resolver has sufficient